 Resident Speakers Bureau

-The Speakers Bureau assists students and scholars from all over the world to share their knowledge, experience and interests with Bay Area residents.
-An invaluable resource for local civic and educational organizations, the Bureau provides discussion leaders and speakers representing a broad spectrum of national, ethnic, and cultural backgrounds.
-Volunteers are either International House residents who come from many nations (including the US) or visiting international scholars at UC Berkeley.
-Working with the Speakers Bureau gives them firsthand experience of US institutions while making new friends outside the university community.
-Local residents who use the service of the Bureau enhance their knowledge of countries and cultures, moving one step closer to becoming "global citizens" of today's globalized world.
+The International House Student Speakers Bureau (IHSSB) provides our scholars with opportunities to share their knowledge, experience and interests with Bay Area residents.
+IHSSB selects and coaches speakers who represent broad spectrum of national, ethnic, and cultural backgrounds.
+Volunteers are International House residents who gain firsthand experience of US institutions while making new friends outside the university community.
+All participants enhance their knowledge of countries and cultures, moving them one step closer to becoming "global citizens."

 IHSSB volunteers facilitate cross-cultural awareness and exploration among community members in the greater Bay Area.
 Audiences may include elementary, middle and high school students; civic organizations, retirement communities and local non-profits.
 If a volunteer would like to present at an organization not listed here, we will match you with a suitable community partner.

 - Volunteers who express interest in a specific community, work closely with the IHSSB staff to curate appropriate and meaningful presentations designed to create and advance discourse.

 - PowerPoint can be boring.
 All volunteers are encouraged to present their chosen topic in a creative way, utilizing visuals, music and even food.
 You are encouraged to think "outside of the box" when presenting.

 - Speaking opportunities are free of charge to I-House residents and all community partners with transportation provided to and from speaking engagements.